smessing/Hog/compilation-example/README.md

        - Makefile

-To build and run:
+To build and run JFLEX + CUP example:

        $ make

+To build and run JFLEX + CUP + Hadoop:

+       $ruby hog.rb

+Note: You Must Fix The Configuration For Hadoop Location